AnyChart/docs.anychart.com/Basic_Charts/Range_Step_Area_Chart.md

 {sample}BCT\_Range\_Step\_Area\_Chart\_02{sample}

-The <strong>backward</strong> mode sets data points as the final points of horizontal segments:
+The **backward** mode sets data points as the final points of horizontal segments:

 ```
 // set step direction to the backward mode